TheOnlineXD/Discord-QR-Auth-Client-JS/README.md

 3. A QR code wil pop up.
 Scan it using your phone (either using discord or a generic QR code scanner)
-4. Bot will send a DM message to account that scanned the QR Code. and it prevents confusion when using the script multiple times.
+4. Bot will send a DM message to account that scanned the QR Code.